-Fall is officially upon us an that means pumpkin spice everything right?
+Fall is officially upon us and that means pumpkin spice everything right?
 These no bake paleo pumpkin bites are sure to deliver on your pumpkin fix!
 Medjool dates stuffed with pumpkin butter topped in chocolate.
-It’s like a pumpkin flavored snickers, but WAY healthier!
+It's like a pumpkin flavored snickers, but WAY healthier!
 Grain free, gluten free, paleo, vegan and so irresistible!

 I have to tell you guys, I'm a sucker for all the pumpkin spice and apple flavored everything but I simply do not want the weather to change.
 We just moved to the beach.
 It's sunny, gorgeous and in the mid-80's this week.
 Can it just stay this way forever?
 I don't mind sipping on pumpkin spiced coffee while eating a no bake paleo pumpkin bite in 80 degree weather.
 I know everyone else is so ready for sweaters and boots and I'm hanging on to the summer for as long as possible!